Xile Hu: Career

 Hu studied chemistry at Peking University and received his Bachelor’s degree in 2000.
 During his undergraduate, he worked with Jianhua Lin.
 He then joined the lab of Karsten Meyer at University of California, San Diego as PhD student and graduated with a thesis on "Metal complexes of tripodal N-heterocyclic carbene ligands: synthesis, structure, bonding, and reactivity."
 In 2005, he went to work as postdoctoral researcher with Jonas C. Peters at the California Institute of Technology.
 Here he initiated and developed a research project on molecular electrocatalysts for hydrogen evolution.

-In 2007, he became Assistant Professor of chemistry at EPFL.
+In 2007, he became tenure-track Assistant Professor of chemistry at EPFL.
 In 2013, he was promoted as Associate Professor, and in 2016, he became Full Professor at EPFL.
 Since 2007 he has led the Laboratory of Inorganic Synthesis and Catalysis at EPFL's School of Basic Sciences.
+In 2023 he co-founded a startup NovaMea, commercializing membranes, catalysts, and technologies for anion exchange membrane (AEM) water electrolysis.

 Research

-Hu's research group directs an interdisciplinary research program to develop catalysis for sustainable synthesis of added-value chemicals and for cost-effective production of solar fuels.
-They aim at the development of catalysts that are made of Earth-abundant elements and that enable the chemical transformations important in synthesis, energy, and sustainability.
-They focus on base metal catalyzed organic synthesis, electrochemical water splitting, CO2 reduction, fuel cell catalysis, and the development of synthetic models for the active site of metalloenzymes.
+Hu's research group directs an interdisciplinary research program to develop chemistry that has a potential societal impact, for example, more sustainable and efficient methods to make bio-active compounds, non-precious electrocatalysts and fluorine-free membranes for renewable energy conversion and storage, or improved electrochemical devices.
+Their research cover many aspects of inorganic, organic, bio, applied physical, and electrochemistry, as well as chemical engineering.
+They currently focus on (a) Biocatalysis for enantioselective organic synthesis, (b) Ion exchange membranes for energy devices, (c) Electrocatalysts for low-temperature water and CO2 electrolysis, (d) Electrocatalysts for high-temperature solid-oxide electrochemical cells, (e) Interfacial electrochemistry in membrane electrolyzers.
+Previously they had also worked in base metal catalyzed organic synthesis, fuel cell catalysis, and the development of synthetic models for the active site of metalloenzymes.